 The equipment shall have multiple compressors.

-C403.4.1 Multiple-zone system fan control.
-Controls shall be provided for fans in accordance with Sections C403.4.1.1 through C403.4.1.2.

-C403.4.1.2 Set points for direct digital control.
+C403.6.8 Set points for direct digital control.
 For systems with direct digital control of individual zones reporting to the central control panel, the static pressure setpoint shall be reset based on the zone requiring the most pressure.
 In such cases, the set point is reset lower until one zone damper is nearly wide open.
 The direct digital controls shall be capable of monitoring zone damper positions or shall have an alternative method of indicating the need for static pressure that is configured to provide all of the following:

 Automatically detecting any zone that excessively drives the reset logic.